 2. Over-leveraged REITs can be risky

-Residential REITs often have to take on considerable debt in the beginning or if they're working on a new project or a large acquisition.
+Residential REITs often have to take on considerable debt at the outset or when working on a new project or a large acquisition.
 If the debt creates an excessive financial burden, it can destabilize the business.
 A residential REIT shouldn't be essentially living paycheck to paycheck and unable to absorb a major financial blow, whether it's new or well-established.

 3. Oversupply can hurt occupancy and rent rates